bforce541/fitsenseapp/README.md

 - Expo
 - React Navigation (Stack & Bottom Tabs)
 - React Native Paper (UI components)
+- Supabase (PostgreSQL database with real-time sync)
-- AsyncStorage (local data persistence)
+- AsyncStorage (local settings storage)
 - Axios (API calls)
 - OpenAI GPT-3.5 API

+## Database Setup

+This app uses **Supabase** for cloud database storage.
+Questions, votes, and user stats are synced across all users.

+**Quick Setup:**
+1. Create a free account at [supabase.com](https://supabase.com)
+2. Create a new project
+3. Run the SQL schema from `supabase-schema.sql` in Supabase SQL Editor
+4. Get your project URL and anon key from Settings → API
+5. Add them to your `.env` file

+See `SUPABASE_SETUP.md` for detailed instructions.

 ## Notes

+- Questions and votes are stored in Supabase (shared across all users)
-- All data is stored locally using AsyncStorage
+- Settings are stored locally using AsyncStorage
-- Guest users can use all features
+- Guest users can use all features (data stored locally for guests)
+- Logged-in users have data synced to Supabase
 - Vote tracking prevents multiple votes per user per question
 - AI responses are limited to 200 words
+- Real-time updates when new questions are added

 ## Next Steps

-- 🔑 Add your OpenAI API key in `utils/openai.js`
+- 🔑 Add your OpenAI API key and Supabase credentials to `.env`
 - 🧠 Customize preset questions in `screens/AskAIScreen.js`
 - 📈 Enhance vote tracking and analytics
 - ⚙️ Implement dark mode theme